Plain and clean, the color white makes a bold statement.

 How Do You Make White Paint?

-Mixing Various White Shades
+Mixing Various Off-White Colors

-Although making white paint may not be an option for artists, they may still utilize their imagination to produce various white shades using different colors.
+Although making white paint may not be an option, many artists will produce various off-white options using different colors.
 This is because any kind of white paint can have various accents and hints added to it.
-Here is how you can create the most popular shades of the color:

-Secondly, always begin by dabbing a slightly lower amount than what you feel you require to get your desired shade.
+Secondly, always begin by dabbing a small amount … probably less than what you feel you need for your desired shade.
 Pure white will quickly change in the presence of dominant hues like black and brown.
-The nice thing about using white is that it is very forgiving – one can always ‘reverse’ one’s mistakes simply by adding a bit more of white to the mix.

 White in Design

-If a region of your work is entirely white, people might assume that the design is missing something or that that particular area is blank.
+Be cautious, though: if a region of your work is entirely white, people might assume that the design is missing something or that that particular area is blank.

 For this reason, it is essential that you design it in a way that makes it obvious that it belongs there.